jocap/vis-filetype-settings/README.md

 ### More events

-By default, all settings are run on the WIN_OPEN event, but if you want, you can specify your own event.
+By default, all settings are run on the WIN_OPEN event, but if wayou nt, you can specify your own event.

 For more information about these events, check out the [documentation for the Lua API][doc].
 Below is a description of which events are